Italy cancels Venice Carnival to prevent the spread of Covid-19.

 Carnevale di Venezia 2019

-The announcement by Italian authorities to cancel the festival was seen as predictable given the rapidly increasing epidemic situation in the country, with almost all 157 cases (as of February 23) concentrated in the north, and at least 25 of them in the Veneto region.
-In Venice, three people have tested positive for the virus, all of whom are over 80 years old and in critical condition.
+The announcement by Italian authorities to cancel the festival was considered predictable given the rapidly escalating epidemic in the country, with almost all of the 157 confirmed cases (as of February 23) concentrated in the north, and at least 25 of them in the Veneto region.
+In Venice, three people have tested positive for the virus; all three are over 80 years old and are in critical condition.

-Despite the rapid increase in the number of infected people, Italian authorities have not yet found the source of the outbreak in the north.
-"Health officials have not yet been able to identify the first case of infection," Angelo Borrelli, head of the National Civil Protection Department, said in an interview in Rome.
+Despite the rapid increase in the number of infected people, Italian authorities have yet to find the source of the outbreak in the north.
+"Health officials have not yet been able to identify the first case of infection," said Angelo Borrelli, head of the National Citizens Protection Agency, in an interview in Rome.

-In Italy, not only has the Venice Carnival been cancelled, but many other events have also been suspended.
-Museums, schools and other public events in Venice and the Veneto region have also been cancelled.
+In Italy, not only was the Venice Carnival cancelled, but many other events were also suspended.
+Museums, schools, and other community events in Venice and the Veneto region were also cancelled.

 Thu Trang - Source: ABC News